 The health and well-being of your pet is our top priority.
 As news of the coronavirus (COVID-19) in our community has developed, we are monitoring the situation closely.
 It is our desire to use this site to keep you up to date with any changes happening in our hospital.

-No clients will be permitted into the building to reinforce the CDC recommendation of social distancing.
-Upon arrival at the hospital, please call us at 704.703.1414 to alert us.
-A client care associate will check your pet in over the phone, obtain necessary history, and discuss what services your pet needs at our hospital.
-A team member will greet your pet at your car.
-Dogs will be double leashed with a nylon lead that will be disinfected prior to retrieval and cats or exotic animals must be placed in a carrier to transport.
-If your pet is scheduled for a visit with one of our doctors, he or she will perform a thorough exam in the treatment area and then contact you via phone regarding their findings and recommendations.
+Upon arrival at the hospital, please call or text us at 704.703.1414 to alert us.
+A team member will check your pet in over the phone, obtain necessary history, and discuss what services your pet needs at our hospital.
+A team member will greet your pet at your car or under our tent outside the front door.
+Dogs will be leashed with a nylon lead and cats or exotic animals must be placed in a carrier to transport.
+If your pet is seeing a doctor for a work-in visit, he or she will perform a thorough exam in the treatment area and then contact you via phone regarding their findings and recommendations.
 Upon completion of the visit, we will check you out over the phone and prefer credit card over cash, if possible.

 Is my pet at risk to contract COVID-19?